Skip to Main Content Albertsons Library Reservations

 Keywords vs. Subject Headings

-• To pinpoint your keywords, use subject searching (use subject headings--controlled vocabulary of a database).
+• To pinpoint your keywords, use subject searching (uses subject headings--controlled vocabulary of a database).

 • Some keywords have assigned subject headings while others do not.

 • Spell out acronyms.
-For example, "Health Insurance Portability and Accountability Act" for HIPAA
+For example, "Health Insurance Portability and Accountability Act" in quotes for HIPAA

-• Whenever possible, include on your search synonyms or alternative terms to describe your topic.
+• Whenever possible, include synonyms or alternative terms in your search to describe your topic.
+ORed terms should be in parentheses so that the database understands the search.

 For example,